 Our business is highly dependent on the success of our lead product candidate, BT-001.
-If we are unable to successfully complete clinical development, obtain regulatory marketing authorization for or commercialize BT-001, or if we experience delays in doing so, our business will be materially harmed.
+If we are unable to successfully complete clinical development, obtain regulatory marketing authorization for or commercialize BT-001, successfully complete our real world evidence studies, or if we experience delays in doing so, our business will be materially harmed.

-To date, we as an organization have not completed any clinical trials or development of any product candidates.
-Our future success and ability to generate revenue from our lead product candidates, is dependent on our ability to successfully develop, obtain regulatory marketing authorization for and commercialize BT-001.
-We completed our potentially pivotal clinical trial for BT-001 in July 2022 and announced primary endpoint data in March 2022 with secondary endpoint data in July 2022.
-If BT-001 encounters safety or efficacy problems, development delays or regulatory issues or other problems, the development plans for our other product candidates and business would be materially harmed.
+To date, we as an organization have not obtained marketing authorization for any product candidates.
+Our future success and ability to generate revenue from our product candidates is dependent on our ability to obtain regulatory marketing authorization for and commercialize BT-001.
+We completed our potentially pivotal clinical trial for BT-001 in July 2022 and our de novo classification request was accepted for substantive review by the FDA in October 2022.
+If BT-001 encounters regulatory issues or other problems, the development plans for our other product candidates and business would be materially harmed.

-We may not have the financial resources to continue development of our product candidates if BT-001 experiences any issues that delay or prevent regulatory authorization of, or our ability to commercialize, BT-001, including:
+We may not have the financial resources to continue development of our product candidates if our de novo classification request pending with the FDA for BT-001 experiences any issues that delay or prevent regulatory authorization of, or our ability to commercialize, BT-001, including:

-- our inability to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that BT-001 is safe and effective; - insufficiency of our financial and other resources to complete the necessary clinical trials and preclinical studies; - negative or inconclusive results or differing interpretations with regulatory authorities from our clinical trials, preclinical studies or the clinical trials of others for product candidates similar to ours, leading to a decision or requirement to conduct additional clinical trials or preclinical studies or abandon a program; - product-related adverse events experienced by subjects in our clinical trials, including unexpected results, or by individuals using products similar to BT-001; - delays in enrolling subjects in clinical trials; - high drop-out rates of subjects from clinical trials; - poor effectiveness of BT-001 during clinical trials; - greater than anticipated clinical trial or manufacturing costs; - delays in submitting a de novo application, or comparable foreign applications or delays or failure in obtaining the necessary approvals from regulators to commence a clinical trial or a suspension or termination, or hold, of a clinical trial once commenced; - conditions imposed by the FDA, the European Medicines Agency ("EMA"), or comparable foreign regulatory authorities regarding the scope or design of our clinical trials; - delays and changes in regulatory requirements, policy and guidelines, including the imposition of additional regulatory oversight around clinical testing generally or with respect to our therapies in particular; or - varying interpretations of data by the FDA, EMA and comparable foreign regulatory authorities.
+- our inability to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that BT-001 is safe and effective; - insufficiency of our financial and other resources to complete the necessary clinical trials and preclinical studies; - negative or inconclusive results or differing interpretations with regulatory authorities of the data from our clinical trials, preclinical studies or the clinical trials of others for product candidates similar to ours, leading to a decision or requirement to conduct additional clinical trials or preclinical studies or abandon a program; - product-related adverse events experienced by subjects in our clinical trials, including unexpected results, or by individuals using products similar to BT-001; - delays in enrolling subjects in clinical trials; - high drop-out rates of subjects from clinical trials; - greater than anticipated clinical trial or manufacturing costs; - delays in the review of our de novo classification request by the FDA, delays in submitting comparable foreign applications or delays or failure in obtaining the necessary approvals from regulators to commence a clinical trial or a suspension or termination, or hold, of a clinical trial once commenced; - conditions imposed by the FDA, the European Medicines Agency ("EMA"), or comparable foreign regulatory authorities regarding the scope or design of our clinical trials; or - delays and changes in regulatory requirements, policy and guidelines, including the imposition of additional regulatory oversight around clinical testing generally or with respect to PDTs in particular.

-The failure of our products, if authorized for marketing, to achieve and maintain market acceptance would cause our business, financial condition and results of operation to be materially and adversely affected.
+If physicians are not willing to change current practices to adopt BT-001 or if our products otherwise fail to achieve and maintain market acceptance, if authorized for marketing, our business, financial condition and results of operation would be materially and adversely affected.